-Droplet microfluidics, in which aqueous droplets possessing volumes from nanoliters to femtoliters are used as individual biochemical reactors, has enabled a wide range of high throughput screening applications such as digital PCR, and screening of antibiotics.
+Droplet microfluidics, in which micro-droplets serve as individual reactors, has enabled a range of high-throughput biochemical processes.
+Initial research on this technology demonstrated 1000-fold increase in throughput and up to 1 million-fold reduction in cost compared with state-of-the-art screening methods using microtiter plates.
 Our capability to form highly uniform drops at > 1kHz also enables us to generate complex fluids and soft matter bottom-up, and study how the microscopic structure of the material affects its bulk properties.
 Our research involves both fundamental and applied aspects: